lewiebe2/stock-analysis/README.md

 ![](Resources/VBA_Challenge_2017-2018_OverallAverageReturn.png)

 However, I would advise Steve to consider analyzing a larger range of stock market performance datasets before making investment decisions.
-Analyzing five years or more of stock performance will give Steve a much better view of the average return of investment.
+Analyzing five years or more of stock market performance will give Steve a much better view of the average return of investment.

 ### **VBA Script Execution Times:**
 My original VBA Script before refactoring executed in the following times: